 It’s quite a while since I put up anything that included instructions on how to make it, so I thought it was about time I did.
-Today’s model is Yakko San – a stylised human figure.
+Today’s model is an Origami Yakko San – a stylised human figure.
 The name Yakko San is derived from the Japanese word for a type of servant to a Samurai.
 This is one of the best known traditional models, and like all the traditional designs, it’s very easy to do, so it is ideal for making with children.
 Yakko San is also very quick to fold.
 I made five of these in about fifteen minutes!

 Folding Yakko San

 Any square piece of paper will do.
 I used an ordinary piece of 15cm x 15cm (6in x 6in) origami paper, or kami to fold the Yakko San in the picture above.
 The paper I used was coloured on one side, white on the other, and not quite a perfect square – which is why there is a thin white line running the length of Yakko San’s face where the white side of the paper shows through.
 Using paper that is the same colour on both sides will solve this problem.